Protect Your Campsite Image

 Black bears are not naturally aggressive, but they are strong, powerful animals.
 A bear intent on getting a meal can easily injure someone who gets in its way.

-Every year, bears that become too comfortable around people must be destroyed to protect human health and safety.
-Colorado Parks and Wildlife is charged with protecting and preserving our wildlife, and every time we’re forced to put a bear down, it’s not just the bear that loses.
-We all lose a little piece of the wildness that makes Colorado so special.
+Every year, some of these bears become so unafraid of people that they need to be killed in order to protect human health and safety.
+CPW is charged with protecting and preserving our wildlife, and every time we’re forced to put a bear down, it’s not just the bear that loses — we all lose a little piece of the wildness that makes Colorado so special.

 Campgrounds are a perfect place to enjoy the outdoors, enjoy food and drinks around a campfire and make memories.
-Bears have strong campground memories too, mainly when people are not being bear aware.
+Bears have strong campground memories too — that they’re good places to sneak a meal from unwary campers, that is.
 When visiting a campground:

-- If your vehicle doesn't have a trunk, consider covering coolers and baskets with a spare blanket - bears near campgrounds are very aware of what coolers may hold
+• If your vehicle doesn't have a trunk, consider covering coolers and baskets with a spare blanket — bears near campgrounds know very well what coolers are for.

-- Use provided bearproof trash cans or dumpsters for all trash ensuring latches or locking devices are fully engaged
+• Use bearproof trash cans or dumpsters at the campsite, ensuring latches or locking devices are fully engaged.

-- Don't burn trash in your campfire, as any remnants left behind may attract bears
+• Don't burn trash in your campfire: Any remnants of food may attract bears

-When you are backpacking or camping in an undeveloped area, set up a bear-safe camp to protect your food and avoid attracting bears.
+When you’re backpacking or camping in a remote area without many amenities, set up a bear-safe camp to protect your food and avoid attracting bears.

-- If there are signs a bear has visited the area recently, leave and choose another camp site.
-Signs include trash scattered about, fresh tracks or scat, or recently clawed trees.
+• If there are signs a bear has visited the area recently, leave and choose another campsite.
+Signs include trash scattered around, fresh tracks or scat, and recently clawed trees.

-- Set up your camp well away from any natural travel corridors, like the edge of the forest, obvious wildlife trails, or stream banks and lake shores — all areas wildlife like to use.
-Camping next to a stream also makes it hard for wildlife to hear you — and vice versa.
+• Set up your camp far away from the edge of the forest, obvious wildlife trails, or stream banks and lake shores — all areas wildlife like to use.
+Camping next to a stream also makes it hard for wildlife to hear you, and vice versa, which can lead to surprise encounters.

-- Avoid camping near natural food sources, like bushes or trees that are bearing fruit, berries or acorns, or animal or fish carcasses.
+• Avoid camping near natural food sources, like animal or fish carcasses, or bushes or trees that are bearing fruit, berries or acorns.

 If a bear or other animal comes into camp:

-- Try to haze it away by yelling and making yourself large.
+• Try to scare it away by yelling and making yourself look large by waving your arms

-- Yell, toss small stones in the direction of (not directly at) the bear, bang pots and pans, or blow your car horn, air horn, or whistle.
+• Yell, toss small stones at it, bang pots and pans, or blow your car horn, air horn or whistle.

 After Hours Emergencies